-Architecture transforms the everyday through contours of space and material, animated by light, for heightened awareness of time and nature.
+Architecture elevates the everyday through contours of space and material animated by light for heightened awareness of time and nature.

-Chris McVoy collaborates on design and details with Beth.
-He is the Senior Partner of Steven Holl Architects where he has co-designed with Steven Holl several internationally recognized, award-winning projects including The Nelson Atkins Museum of Art Bloch Building, Kansas City; The University of Iowa School of Art and Art History, Iowa City; Columbia University Campbell Sports Center, New York; The Lake Whitney Water Purification Plant and Park, Hamden, Conn; Stadgenoot Office Headquarters, Amsterdam; and the Glasgow School of Art New Building, Glasgow.
-Chris holds a B.A. in Architecture from the University of Virginia and a Master of Architecture from Columbia University.
+Chris McVoy co-pilots studio.
+He is Senior Partner of Steven Holl Architects where he has led with Steven Holl several internationally recognized, award-winning cultural and university projects including Museum of Fine Arts Houston Campus Expansion, The REACH Expansion of the Kennedy Center, The Nelson Atkins Museum of Art Bloch Building, VCU’s Institute for Contemporary Art, The University of Iowa School of Art and Art History, and Columbia University’s Campbell Sports Center.
+McVoy holds a B.A. in Architecture from the University of Virginia and a Master of Architecture from Columbia University.

 Ruso Margishvili joined O’Neill McVoy Architects in 2013 after graduating from Illinois Institute of Technology’s Master of Architecture program.
 Ruso was promoted to Associate in 2016 and serves as Project Architect for OM’s cultural and institutional projects.
 She previously worked in architecture firms in Tbilisi, Georgia where she grew up.
 Ruso holds a B. Arch from Vilnius Gediminas Technical University.